sparkflows/sparkflows-docs/docs/user-guide/connectors/hive.rst

 Depending on your data pipeline or workflow, you might want to save data to HIVE after it has been read from a data source, cleaned and transformed.
 After data is saved in HIVE, it can be read from another workflow or accessed through BI tools such as Tableau.

-Note: Fire Insights can run in cluster mode or in the standalone mode.
+Note: Sparkflows can run in cluster mode or in the standalone mode.
 These settings are in Administration/Configuration.
 When connecting to HIVE, Sparkflows must be running in cluster mode on an edge node of a Hadoop cluster.
 HIVE settings have to be correctly set under Administration/Configuration.

 Processors and Connectors
 --------